-Please understand that we Do NOT provide free samples — regardless of how many kilos you promise to purchase.
+Please understand that we Do NOT provide samples — free or otherwise, regardless of how many kilos you promise to purchase.

 The following paragraphs provide an explanation and we respectfully ask that you accept our policy regarding samples.